By: Maralee McKee, Manners Mentor

 For more skills about this topic, check out How To Make a Great First Impression: The Five Step Formula.

 FYI: The etiquette of greeting varies by nation and culture.
 The double-cheek kiss common in parts of Europe is making its way across the Atlantic and catching on here in large metropolitan areas.
 When in Rome — well you know!
-Just be the 10th person, not the first, on your block to put the practice in play.
+Just keep in mind that you probably wnat to be the 10th person, not the first, on your block to put the practice in play.

 How to Politely End Back-and-Forth Emails